DaniSchober/LabLiquidVision/README.md

 ## License

 This project is licensed under the terms of the MIT license.
-See the [LICENSE](LICENSE) file for details.

 ## Credits